Sagiri/jumpifsubstituteblocks/README.md

 Sound-based moves only started bypassing Substitute in Gen VI.
 If you don't like that change, you can set `SOUND_BYPASSES_SUBSTITUTE` to `false` in `src/global.h`.

 Change `ABILITY_INFILTRATOR` in `src/defines/abilities.h` to match what it is in your ROM.
+You should set this to `0xFFFF` if you don't have Infiltrator in your ROM.

 The build script will search for adequate free space, but if you need to insert the code in a particular place, you can tell it where to start looking by modifying `free-space` in `config.ini`.
 If the given address is acceptable (i.e. is word-aligned and has enough bytes of free space), it will be inserted there.